methods/tdse-accessForce-bids-api/README.md

       ```bash
       mongosh
       ```
-7. Run the following command to exit the MongoDB shell:
+7. To exit the MongoDB shell, run the following command:

       ```bash
       exit